Skip to main content

 ai_features

-• Grants permission to perform API actions for features like GitLab Duo, Code Suggestions API and Duo Chat API.
+API actions for AI features such as GitLab Duo, Code Suggestions, and Duo Chat (scope behavior varies by environment/version).

 k8s_proxy